Last Updated on 12 October 2024 by Cycloscope

 everything you need to know

-Cape Town though, and especially the suburb of Muizenberg, is a really ideal location for beginners to learn the sport, indeed there are several schools in the area that can provide you courses and individual lessons.
+Cape Town though, and especially the suburb of Muizenberg, is a really ideal location for beginners to learn the sport, indeed there are several schools in the area that can provide you with courses and individual lessons.
 Many travelers begin their backpacking trip in Africa here with the baptism of the freezing Cape waters.

-It’s been a dream of mine to try kitesurfing since the first time I got acquainted with it on some beach in western Sicily, so what better chance than getting into the freezing waters of Cape Town and give it a try?
+It’s been a dream of mine to try kitesurfing since the first time I got acquainted with it on some beach in western Sicily, so what better chance than getting into the freezing waters of Cape Town and giving it a try?

 And I know what some of you are thinking… sharks? we’ll get also into that later.